-As organizations shift from traditional on-premise or dedicated hosted solutions to public cloud providers like Amazon Web Services (AWS), many are trying to determine the best way to govern how they operate in this new model.
-How does the organization maintain control, or governance, over access, cost, and security while still allowing teams to be agile and deliver at velocity?
+As organisations shift from traditional on-premise or dedicated hosted solutions to public cloud providers like Amazon Web Services (AWS), many are trying to determine the best way to govern how they operate in this new model.
+How does the organisation maintain control, or governance, over access, cost, and security while still allowing teams to be agile and deliver at velocity?

 In this short series, we will look at ways to address governance at different ends of the scale.
 We will start by looking at small scale AWS deployments and then into larger scale deployments.
 In addition, we will dig deeper into a few of the available tools and services.